 - 6.1.
 The qualification criteria for urban households in order to receive assistance are as follow: - 6.1.1.
-The head of the household must be a South African citizen;

-6.1.2.
-An application on the prescribe form, fully completed with the required information and signed, must be provided;

-6.1.3.
-The household, except in the case of rural households, must receive an account from the Municipality of Witzenberg;

-6.1.4.
-No member of the household, except in the case of rural households which resides on the farm where he/she works and is not the owner, may own a fixed property other that the site on which the household resides; and

-6.1.5.
-The household joint gross income may not exceed the level of R 3,000 per month.
+The head of the household must be a South African citizen; - 6.1.2.
+An application on the prescribe form, fully completed with the required information and signed, must be provided; - 6.1.3.
+The household, except in the case of rural households, must receive an account from the Municipality of Witzenberg; - 6.1.4.
+No member of the household, except in the case of rural households which resides on the farm where he/she works and is not the owner, may own a fixed property other that the site on which the household resides; and - 6.1.5.
+The household joint gross income may not exceed the level of R 3,000 per month. - 6.1.6.
+Two individual old age government pension that exceeds the threshold as per 6.1.5 may qualify if it is the only household income.3 - 6.2.

-- 6.2.
 The qualification criteria for old age homes in order to receive assistance are as follow: - 6.2.1.
 More 50% of the residence within the old age home must receive less than R 3,000 per month income; and - 6.2.2.
 An application on the prescribe form, fully completed with the required information and signed, must be provided.